0Zeta/RockPaperScissors/README.md

 Submitting almost all agents only once and only using a fraction of my submissions doesn't seem to be a good idea in a competition where a few matches against random agents can completely destroy the score of an agent.

 ## Conclusion
 RPS has been an amazing competition and I'm sure I learned a lot from it.
 What I will remember most, however, is the incredible collaboration and helpfulness in the discussions section of this competition.
 Thanks to everyone who made this challenge the great experience it was.
+Of course, also special thanks to Kaggle for hosting this competition and providing excellent support.